ManuelePasini/slides-markdown/slides/phd_secondyear.md

 :::
 ::: {.column width="40%"}
 - <b>However...</b>
-    - Each solution is independent, in both data models and storage systems:
+    - Each solution develops its own data model and storage system;

-        - No interoperability between different DTs and their data;
+    - No interoperability between DTs, even when relying on the same data;

-        - limiting the capabilities of DTs
+    - Capabilities of DTs are thus limited;

-        - **need to standardize DTs to facilitate integration**
+    - **A standardization effort is required to foster integration.**
 :::
 ::::

 ## A Digital Twin for Precision Agriculture

-- Five year ongoing project (within PNRR - [Agritech](https://agritechcenter.it/it/) Spoke 9) in precision irrigation of fruit orchards
+- Five year ongoing project (within PNRR - [Agritech](https://agritechcenter.it/it/) Spoke 9) on precision irrigation of fruit orchards
 - Demo available at [this link](https://big.csr.unibo.it/projects/smarter/)
 - Paper submitted to [Computer and Electronics in Agriculture](https://www.sciencedirect.com/journal/computers-and-electronics-in-agriculture) (September 2025).